This post may contain affiliate links. Please read our disclosure policy.

 sausages:

-• Heat oil in a skillet over medium high heat.
-Add sausages and stout.
+• Heat 1 tablespoon olive oil in a skillet over medium high heat.
+Add 1 pound sausage and 3 ounces stout beer.
 Cover with lid and crack just to allow enough steam to escape.
 Cook covered for about 10 minutes, turning half way through.

 • After they've cooked for 10 minutes, remove lid and allow the liquid to reduce a bit and coat the sausages.
 When the liquid is almost gone, lower heat to medium low and continue cooking with the lid on, rotating occasionally, until evenly browned and cooked through, about another 10 minutes.